About

 2000s

-In August of 2010, Western News&info, Inc.® acquired Pop Rocket, an alternative publication showcasing arts & entertainment in the Prescott area.
+In August of 2010, Western News&Info, Inc.® acquired Pop Rocket, an alternative publication showcasing arts & entertainment in the Prescott area.
 In December 2013 Pop Rocket was suspended.

 In 2011, Prescott Newspapers, Inc. (PNI) bought the franchise for the Grand Canyon Map operated out of the Williams/Grand Canyon News operations.
 In 2012 the company bought the franchise for the Sedona Map which is operated out of Verde Valley Newspapers.
-The same year Prescott Newspapers, Inc. started Prescott map franchise.